wpendl99/BYU-CS260/README.md

 #### Daniel Yu Learned:

+Accessing a remote server remotely continues to be 'fun'.
+I always think its pretty cool to be able to access services and run programs on other machines other than the one I am sitting directly infront of.
+Between this, the BYU CS department lab machines, the servers I occasionally work on for work at BYU, and my own personal RunPod instances for beefy GPUs, I continue to learn more and have a blast.

+Obviously, inconsistent IP addresses that are allocated as machines become active pose a problem.
+Even leaving an instance online 24/7 is unneccesarry and dangerous.
+This is why elastic IPs offer such an advantage, creating a continuous reference to your dynamic instances that remains under your name.

+*Elastic IP address: 3.136.241.90*

 ## Amazon Web Services - Route53
 #### William Pendleton Learned
 In this part of the assignment, I used the AWS browser console to log in and then used Route 53 to purchase a domain name.
 The domain name that I purchased is worldexcusions.click.